126.96.36.199 Total net investment loss - net financial investment loss

-This topic contains information on the concept and assessment of net financial investment loss, which is the first of 2 components that make up a person's total net investment loss.
+This topic contains information on the assessment of net financial investment loss, which is the first of 2 components that make up a person's total net investment loss.
 The second component is net rental property loss (refer to 188.8.131.52).

 Assessing investment losses

 In relation to a financial investment loss, the total net investment loss is the amount by which allowable deductions in respect of the particular financial investments exceed gross income from those investments.

 Example: The net financial investment loss is the amount by which deductible interest expenses on a loan taken out to buy shares exceeds the dividend and other income from those shares.